GA-Tutorials/CSS-Animation-Explained/README.md

 ```
 This is a transition done over one second.
 We are changing a property, in this case the color property over an amount time.

+CSS transitions, which are part of the CSS3 set of specifications, provide a way to control animation speed when changing CSS properties.
+Instead of having property changes take effect immediately, you can cause the changes in a property to take place over a period of time.

-Enables the transitions of properties from one state to the next over a defined length of time.
+The transitions of properties changes from one state to the next over a defined length of time.

 - transition-property: properties (or 'all') that transition
 - transition-duration: s or ms it takes to transition